mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 Large for a fighter, but expensive and useless in a space engagement; the _Bombardier_ ground attack fighter provides close air support for troops landing on an enemy world.
 It is atmospheric capable and equipped with defensive measures to survive heavy ground based fire.
-It is capable of saturating several square kilometres with its sizeable payload of explosive projectiles before needing to return to its carrier for refuelling and rearming.
+It is capable of saturating several square kilometers with its sizeable payload of explosive projectiles before needing to return to its carrier for refuelling and rearming.

 Ground Attack FighterGround Attack Fighter TonsTons Price (MCr)Price (MCr)